-This report contains the results from the fourth year of the surveillance programme for ISAV HPRO in Norwegian hatcheries.
-Approximately 11.5 % of the hatcheries (nine out of 78) tested positive for ISAV HPRO.
-ISAV HPRO-positive tanks were found in both recirculation - and flow-through systems, and 22 out of 58 of the positive tanks were run with seawater addition at the time of sampling.
-The three hatcheries that had ISAV HPRO-positive tanks without seawater addition were contacted in order to obtain information on previous seawater exposure of the sampled fish groups.
-While ISAV HPRO-positive fish groups in one farm had been exposed to previous seawater buffering, the ISAV HPRO-positive fish groups in the second hatchery had never been exposed to any seawater.
-We have not managed to obtain information regarding seawater exposure for positive groups from the last of these three hatcheries.
+This report contains the results from the fifth year of the surveillance programme for ISAV HPR0 in Norwegian hatcheries.
+Eight percent of the hatcheries (six out of 75) tested positive for ISAV HPR0.
+ISAV HPR0-positive tanks were found in both recirculation- and flow-through systems, and 15 out of 17 of the positive tanks were run with seawater addition at the time of sampling.
+The hatchery that had ISAV HPR0-positive tanks without seawater addition was contacted in order to obtain information on previous seawater exposure of the sampled fish groups.
+The ISAV HPR0-positive fish groups had never been exposed to any seawater.
 As in previous years, more GS facilities than RAS facilities have been sampled (Table 1).
-However, the proportion of HPRO positive hatcheries is greater among the RAS facilities.
+However, the proportion of HPR0-positive hatcheries is greater among the RAS facilities and GS/RAS facilities.

 The hatcheries were only sampled once in the calendar year, and a limited number of tanks were sampled per hatchery.
 As a result, it is likely that the results obtained in this surveillance programme is an underestimation of the true annual prevalence of ISAV HPRO in Norwegian hatcheries.
-The apparent prevalence of ISAV HPRO in 2022 (11.5 %) was relatively similar to that reported in the previous three years of the surveillance programme (7 % in 2019, 14 % in 2020 and 10 % in 2021).
+The apparent prevalence of ISAV HPRO in 2023 (8 %) was relatively similar to that reported in the previous four years of the surveillance programme (7 % in 2019, 14 % in 2020, 10 % in 2021 and 11.5 % in 2022).